alan-hicks/django-dmarc/docs/index.rst

 This documentation is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

+The software is licensed under the BSD two clause license.

 .. include:: ../LICENSE